Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Create a new variable for the current event's owner and add it to the context stack.
+    Create a new variable for the current event's owner.

 **Parameters**

 - delimeter (variable / char) - character that will divide the provided string to seperate tokens;
 - text (variable / text) - string to be tokenize;
-- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable).

 ## tree